micro/micro/web/README.md

 will use /[service] along with the namespace (default: go.micro.web) to lookup the service in service discovery.
 It composes service name as [namespace].[name].

-The proxy will strip /[service] forwarded the rest of the path to the web app.
-It will also set the header "X-Micro-Web-Base-Path" to the stripped path incase you need to use it for some reason like constructing URLs.
+The proxy will strip /[service] from the request and forward the rest of the URL Path to the web app.
+It will also set the header "X-Micro-Web-Base-Path" to the removed path incase you need to use it for some reason like constructing URLs.

 Example translation